A nearly optimal randomized algorithm for explorable heap selection: Lower bound

 Let $g'= g+1$.
 We can assume that $g\geq 1$, and hence $g'\geq 2$.
 We will prove with induction on $n$ that the expected number of rounds to compute the median is at least $\frac{1}{10} \log_{g'}(n)-9$.
 For $n< 2^8(g')^2$, this is trivial.
 Now let $n\geq 2^8(g')^2$.
 Assume that the claim is true for values strictly smaller than $n$.
 We will now prove the claim for $n$.

 Consider an arbitrary randomized algorithm.
-Let $V_i$ be the set of indices in $S_{p_i}$ of the values that are emitted during the round $i$.
+Let $V_i \subseteq [n]$ be the set of indices of the values that are emitted during round $i$ by one of the two players.
 Observe that the distribution of the set $V_1$ does not depend on the input, because player $A$ only has access to his own set of $n$ values that he can compare to each other.
-Order the values in $S_A$ by their values as $x_1,\ldots, x_{n}$.
+Order the values in $S_A$ by increasing order of their values $x_1,\ldots, x_{n}$.
 Order the values of $S_B$ in decreasing order as $y_1,\ldots, y_{n}$.
+We now describe below how the relative ordering of the $x_i$'s with respect to the $y_i$'s is decided adversarially.